21niresh21/programming-tools/GIT/Chapter 1/chapter-1.md

 ![centralized VCS](images/cvcs.png)

-* Distributed VCS - These systems mirror the full repository including all the history
+* Distributed VCS - These systems mirror the full repository including all the history, every clone is really a full backup of all the data

 ![distributed VCS](images/dvcs.png)